MaazAzam/DrawbridgeSimulation/README.md

 # DrawbridgeSimulation
-Code made for the operation of the McMaster Engineering Competition 2017 drawbridge simulation challenge
+Code made for the operation of the McMaster Engineering Competition 2017 drawbridge simulation challenge.